Working Hard & Smart

 That evening after I talked to Prof. Nyamiti on phone, I beamed with joy all the way home.
 And I could hardly wait to share the experience with my siblings.

 Some time in 1999, I had my first passport photo which was required by the Wildlife Club I had joined at school.
 Well, I can't recall ever getting excited at having a passport photo because I had already been captured on camera before.
-All I remember was that when I showed the passport photo to my classmate George Gitonga at school, he looked at it for a moment and then blurted out, "You look like a dead person!"
+All I remember was that when I showed the passport photo to my classmate George Gitonga at school, he looked at it for a moment and then blurted out in Kikuyu, "You look like a dead person!"

 Apparently, George Gitonga had only seen passport photos in the obituary section of newspapers.
 That's why he remarked that I looked like a dead person in the photo.